aledorigo00/bitstamp_project/README.md

 ## How to contribute to the project
 If you find bugs and errors or you want to submit a request for improvements, please open an issue in our github repository.
-You can find the repository of our project at the following link. https://github.com/aledorigo00/bitstamp_project.git
+You can find the repository of our project at the following link: https://github.com/aledorigo00/bitstamp_project.git

 ## License